 With the fingers of our music history reaching as far as the grunge-rock epicenter of Seattle, Washington, to the streets of Moscow, and the halls of Graceland, one might wonder where in Shreveport-Bossier is this incredible history highlighted and revered?
 Where can tourists and visitors to Shreveport-Bossier go to receive a greater and more comprehensive understanding of our music history?

-Now is the time for Shreveport-Bossier to establish a world-class music museum and educational center—to enshrine our music history in more than just the collective memories of those who lived it.
+The time has come for Shreveport-Bossier to establish a world-class music museum and educational center—to finally enshrine our music history in more than just the collective memories of those who lived it.

 Over the years, valiant individual efforts have been made—but not comprehensive efforts.
 Priceless recordings have been assembled and archived.
 A statue of Lead Belly was placed on Texas Street pointing toward St Paul’s Bottoms—now renamed Ledbetter Heights.
 A Walk of Fame was established under the Texas Street Bridge.
 The Municipal Auditorium was saved from demolition years ago and has recently been renovated.
 (Tours of the auditorium are available by appointment only.
 However, those tours are mostly limited to the history of the Louisiana Hayride.)
 Downtown, the exterior walls of Tipitina’s are adorned with posters of Lead Belly, Van Cliburn, and Kix Brooks.